 Michael Lagopoulos, Independent Trustee.
-Mr. Lagopoulos is a corporate director, provides wealth management consulting services to wealthy families and has taught a course in family wealth management at the Rotman School of Management at the University of Toronto since January 2011.
-Mr. Lagopoulos retired as Deputy Chairman of RBC Wealth Management in 2014 where he was responsible for the coordination and servicing of leading ultra-high net wealth families and institutional clients around the world.
-He was responsible for the corporate governance of major RBC Wealth Management subsidiaries.
-Between 2007 to 2010, Mr. Lagopoulos served as CEO and Head of RBC International Wealth Management, international division in London, England.
-Mr. Lagopoulos holds a Bachelor of Commerce degree from the University of Toronto and is a Chartered Accountant.
-He has attended advanced programs in business at McGill University and the University of Pennsylvania Wharton School of Business.
+Mr. Lagopoulos is a corporate director and provides wealth management advisory services to wealthy families.
+Since 2014 and has taught a program in family wealth management and serves as an executive-in-residence at the Rotman School of Management at the University of Toronto.
+Mr. Lagopoulos retired as Deputy Chairman of RBC Wealth Management in 2014 after a 28 year career with the bank.
+In that role, he was responsible for the coordination and servicing of leading ultra-high net wealth families and institutional clients around the world and was also responsible for the corporate governance of major RBC Wealth Management subsidiaries.
+Between 2007 and 2010, Mr. Lagopoulos served as CEO and Head of RBC International Wealth Management, in London, England and before that was in the same role from 2002, working in Toronto.
+Mr. Lagopoulos holds a Bachelor of Commerce from the University of Toronto and is a Chartered Accountant.
 He has been twice recognized with Life Time Achievement Awards for his work internationally in banking and wealth management.
+Mr. Lagopoulos serves on the boards of several private corporations.

 Jo-Ann Lempert, Independent Trustee.
 Ms. Lempert, is a Partner and the leader of MNP's Public Companies practice as well as its Real Estate Services group in Montréal.
 She works with a number of private companies and public issuers that require specialized expertise in complex standards in financial reporting.
 Ms. Lempert also has significant experience taking private companies through the public listing process.
-Ms. Lempert is a contributing author for

-Chartered Professional Accountants of Canada, CCH Wolters-Kluwer, a course instructor for the Order of Chartered Professional Accountants of Quebec and the Institute of Chartered Professional Accountants of Ontario.
-Ms. Lempert holds the CPA/CA designation and became a Fellow in 2016.
-She holds a Bachelor of Commerce (Accounting and Entrepreneurship) degree from McGill University a Diploma of Accounting from Concordia University.
+Ms. Lempert holds the FCPA/FCA designation and became a Fellow in 2016.
+She holds a Bachelor of Commerce (Accounting and Entrepreneurship) degree from McGill University and a Diploma of Accounting from Concordia University.